wizzeh/openrouter_api/docs/Overview.md

 9. **Streaming Support:**
    Real‑time chat completions are supported via Server‑Sent Events (SSE).
 The implementation correctly handles streaming by ignoring SSE comment lines and yielding valid JSON data chunks, enabling responsive and dynamic UI updates.

+10. **Text Completion Endpoint:**
+    The new text completion endpoint allows users to send a simple prompt to generate a text completion.
+    - **Request:** At minimum, the `model` and `prompt` fields are required.
+Additional parameters (such as temperature, top_p, etc.) are supported via a flattened field.
+    - **Response:** Returns an object with an optional `id` and a list of `choices` that contain the generated text, the index (if available), and the finish reason.
+    - The implementation follows the same error handling and header building patterns as the chat endpoint.

 ---

 ## Type‑State Builder Pattern